Subsea internet cables could help detect earthquakes

 Because installing permanent sensors to monitor the ocean floor is very costly, only a few exist globally, the scientists say.

-"70% of the Earth's surface is water but all the seismic stations are on land, because it is too difficult and expensive to install permanent sensors on the seafloor" Dr Giuseppe Barra of the NPL told the BBC.
+"70% of the Earth's surface is water but all the seismic stations are on land, because it is too difficult and expensive to install permanent sensors on the seafloor" Dr Giuseppe Marra of the NPL told the BBC.

 But numerous optical-fibre cables carry data across the world's seas and oceans.